 We also offer Engineering Honours degrees in Civil, Chemical, Mechanical and other disciplines.

 And postgraduate degrees are available through coursework or research.
-For example, you can study our Research Master's degree for a Master of Science (Mathematics and Planning).
+For example, you can study our Research Master's degree for a Master of Engineering Science.

 The field of Engineering covers many disciplines and leads to a huge variety of rewarding careers.

 There is a growing demand in high-technology industries and research centres for engineers with knowledge and professional skills in business, management and areas of science.

 We offer a range of double degree options to meet this demand: